GianlucaTarantino/GianlucaTarantino/README.md

 ## Hi!
 I'm Gianluca Tarantino, a 17 years old Italian developer and gamer.

+I love problem solving and pretty much everything regarding Computer Science and videogames.
+Currently into [Pokémon Millennium](https://pokemonmillennium.net), biggest Nintendo community in Italy and one of the most important in Europe.

 - 🔭 Currently working on some articles and some Computer Vision projects
 - 💾 I'm also a Maker!
 With experience on Arduino and Raspberry boards
 - ✏️ Writing articles on Medium ([Gianluca Tarantino](https://gianlucatarantino.medium.com))